 For example, if an employee has the job of making a decision on which products should be displayed in the organization’s newsletter, they will also infer the knowledge of the testing procedure of the product, pricing and placement, and other details related to the product.
 This helps the employees in enhancing their skills.

 Break from the monotonous schedule

 Nowadays, employees easily get bored with their monotonous work schedule.
-Job enrichment allows the employees to learn new things every day, thus reducing their boredom with mundane work-schedule.
-Additionally, job enrichment also allows the employees to extend their horizons and learn new things apart from their job descriptions.
+Job enrichment allows the employees to learn new things every day, thus reducing their boredom with mundane work schedule.
+Additionally, job enrichment also allows employees to extend their horizons and learn new things apart from their job descriptions.

 Disadvantages of Job enrichment:

 While there are plenty of advantages and benefits connected to job enrichment, there are some shortcomings too such as-